pymeasure/pymeasure/docs/dev/adding_instruments/channels.rst

 For this case, we have :class:`~pymeasure.instruments.Channel`, which is similar to :class:`~pymeasure.instruments.Instrument` and its property factories, but does expect an :class:`~pymeasure.instruments.Instrument` instance (i.e., a parent instrument) instead of an :class:`~pymeasure.adapters.Adapter` as parameter.
 All the channel communication is routed through the instrument's methods (`write`, `read`, etc.).
 However, :meth:`Channel.insert_id <pymeasure.instruments.Channel.insert_id>` uses ``str.format`` to insert the channel's id at any occurrence of the class attribute :attr:`Channel.placeholder`, which defaults to :code:`"ch"`, in the written commands.
-For example :code:`"Ch{ch}:VOLT?"` will be sent as :code:`"Ch3:VOLT?"` to the instrument, if the channel's id is "3".
+For example :code:`"Ch{ch}:VOLT?"` will be sent as :code:`"Ch3:VOLT?"` to the device, if the channel's id is "3".

 Please add any created channel classes to the documentation.
 In the instrument's documentation file, you may add